What is Distressed Debt?

 - These securities are issued at a substantial discount to its par value by companies that are facing financial difficulties.
 Large institutional investors identify these kinds of companies and deliberately purchase debt securities like bonds instead of stocks or shares.

-- In mid-1990s Franklin mutual funds purchased distressed debts from Canadian real estate Companies, who built Canary Wharf, London office complex.
+- In the mid-1990s, Franklin’s mutual funds purchased distressed debts from Canadian real estate Companies, who built Canary Wharf, London office complex.
 Franklin Investment reaped out a substantial profit when the holding company became bankrupt.

 - Distress debt investments where investors are buying debts at significant discounts and looking to earn substantial profit in case the table turns around.